domalaq/rescript-tanstack-react-table/README.md

 ## Usage

-The functions can be accessed through `X` module.
+The functions can be accessed through `ReactTable` module.
+Check examples folder for usage.

 ## Development